 Is Disney open right now?

-Walt Disney World reopened in mid July and limits its parks’ attendance to 35% capacity.
+Walt Disney World reopened in mid July and limits its parks’ attendance to at least 35% capacity, though this has been expanding.
 This requires that you have valid park admission or an annual pass to make a park reservation ahead of your visit.

-Disneyland reopens on April 30 after being shuttered for nearly 14 months.
-Capacity is capped at 25% and only open to California residents (proof of residency may be required) for the time being.
+Disneyland reopened on April 30 after being shuttered for nearly 14 months.
+Capacity is capped at 35% and only open to California residents (proof of residency may be required) for the time being.
 Here, you’ll also need to make a park reservation with valid tickets.

 Do you have to wear a mask at Disney?